Ohio State vs. North Carolina Predictions & Picks - Women's NCAA Tournament Second Round

 Ohio State Schedule Analysis

-- The Buckeyes' signature win this season came in a 79-75 victory over the No. 2 Indiana Hoosiers on March 4.
+- The Buckeyes took down the No. 2-ranked Indiana Hoosiers, 79-75, on March 4, which goes down as their best win of the season.

-- The Buckeyes have tied for the 11th-most Quadrant 1 victories in the nation (nine).
+- The Buckeyes have nine wins versus Quadrant 1 teams, tied for the 11th-most in the nation.

-- Ohio State has six wins against Quadrant 2 opponents, tied for the 22nd-most in Division 1.
+- Ohio State has tied for the 23rd-most Quadrant 2 wins in the nation (six).

 Ohio State 2022-23 Best Wins